cloudfour/cloudfour.com-patterns/.changeset/slimy-readers-try.md

 '@cloudfour/patterns': minor
 ---

-Improve support in IE11 and other lacking browsers
+Add color and other miscellaneous fixes to improve accessibility of content in older browsers